 If too much air conditioning bothers you, carry a light sweater as most casinos and restaurants are kept quite cool, especially during the summer.

 #8 Discounts/ Coupon Books

 Take advantage of the hand-outs on The Strip which mostly consist of discounts and coupons for things to do in Las Vegas.
 Just make sure you take it and not your child since some of the items may not be appropriate for children.
-You may want to check out discount sites such as Groupon and Viator, etc. if you are thinking about things to do as they usually give nice deals.
+You may want to check out discount sites (Groupon, Viator) if you are thinking about things to do as they usually give nice deals on many attractions.

-This free attraction can be visited 24/ 7 and has plenty of available parking; during the summer months, try to go early in the morning or later evening to avoid the heat.
+This free attraction can be visited 24/ 7 and has plenty of available parking on the center median.
+During the summer months, try to go early in the morning or later evening to avoid the heat.
 Additionally, these hours will generally allow you to avoid long lines year-round as well.

 #10 Under Age Curfew & Other Ordinances

 Be aware that there are curfew rules on the Las Vegas Strip and Downtown for ages under 18 who are out by themselves without adult supervision.
 (See Rules)